 - Failure to focus on the objectives.
 Individuals can drift in their thoughts and efforts.
 We move from one topic to another topic and find ourselves lost at sea.
 We’ve forgotten why we started the journey.
 Consistently point team members and other stakeholders to the project objectives.

 Have you been thinking about taking the PMI-RMP® exam?
-And are you looking for ways to prepare and pass the first time you take the exam?
-Join me in the PMI-RMP® Exam Series.
+And are you ready to begin your preparation?
+Join me in the PMI-RMP® Short Course.